Welcome to this section of my homepage,

 conditions are different on the various frequency bands

 and vary over time.
-They are a function of a number
+They are a function of a many

 |